MolSnoo/Alter-Ego/Docs/developer_reference/commands/player_commands.md

 Sends a text message to the player you specify.
 If an image is attached, it will be sent as well.
 This command works best when sent via direct message, rather than in a room channel.
 This command is only available to players with certain status effects.

+## time
+Shows the current in-game time.

+#### Aliases

+`.time`

+#### Examples

+    .time

+#### Description

+Shows the current in-game time and date.
+This will show you the time in the timezone that the bot is currently operating in.
+This may differ from your local time.

+## uncraft
+Separates an item in your inventory into its component parts.

+#### Aliases

+`.uncraft` `.dismantle` `.disassemble`

+#### Examples

+    .uncraft shovel
+    .dismantle crossbow
+    .disassemble pistol

+#### Description

+Separates an item in one of your hands into its component parts, assuming they can be separated.
+This will produce two items, so you will need a free hand in order to use this command.
+If there is no crafting recipe for its components that allows them to be separated again, the item cannot be uncrafted.
+If you want to re-assemble them, use the `.craft` command.

 ## undress